3rickfs/3rickfs/README.md

 ### Hi there 👋

-I am a full-stack data scientist, researcher and a entrepreneur working for developing green edge and distributed AI.
+I am a full-stack data scientist, researcher, PhD student and a entrepreneur working for developing green, edge and distributed AI.
 I think we all can change the world in a positive way!

  💬 Ask me about Science Fiction, Machine learning, Cloud, and any Tech-related stuff.